-Carlos Bustamante, a former Orange County executive and one-time rising star in the local GOP, pled guilty late Friday morning to multiple sex crimes and theft of public funds, according to a press release from the Orange County District Attorney’s Office.
+Carlos Bustamante, a former Orange County executive and one-time rising star in the local GOP, pleaded guilty late Friday morning to multiple sex crimes and theft of public funds, according to a press release from the Orange County District Attorney’s Office.

 Bustamante pled guilty to felony counts of stalking, attempted sexual battery by restraint and grand theft by false pretense, as well as misdemeanor counts of false imprisonment, assault and attempted sexual battery.